bxin/ZEMAX_FEMAP/README.md

 * each file has 9 rows, for 9 fields, and 24 columns, for z1-z22 then residual RMS and PV RMS

+ZEMAX/LSSTv33_1c1w_As_CornerNoComp_x3_gridSag.zmx

+* Zemax file (v3.3, modified to g-band, 500nm only, multi-config for 1.5mm, -1.5mm, and in focus); match to ZEMAX/ZernikeAnnularCoeff.txt before use.

+ZEMAX/LSSTv33_1c1w_As_CornerNoComp_x3_gridSag.CFG

+*. config file for the above ZEMAX file

+ZEMAX/ZernikeAnnularCoeff.txt

+* Zernike Annular Coefficients for 500nm g-band design.
+Used for verifying the Zemax model has been configured correctly.

 perturbedZernikes/senM35/

 * 101 files = 50 (DOFs) x 2 (+ and -) + intrinsic